CTF-handbooks/map-maker-handbook/HANDBOOK.md

   Next, click the `Set Flag Pos` button below your first enabled team and punch the node where that team's flag will be on.
 This will place the flag on top of that node.

   Then, click the `Zone Bounds` button below the `Set Flag Pos` button and select the team's team-zone.
+A team-zone is the area in which the team's players interact in during build-time before the build-time barriers drop.
 During build-time, players who go out of the team-zone will be teleported back to base.
 Even standing on the edge of the team-zone will teleport the player back to base, **so make sure to include the barriers within your team-zone too, or players will get teleported back to base if they touch the barriers during build-time!**

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/7186f5fd-1e8d-416b-a7a6-a6eb9b2796bd) ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/843e65d0-6dba-4de7-b8d6-d4b9fee34b2a)